 What is a separation agreement?

-A Separation Agreement is a document that two marriage partners use to divide their assets and responsibilities when preparing for separation or divorce.
+Trial Separation Agreements are marriage separation papers that two marriage partners use to divide their assets and responsibilities when preparing for separation or divorce.

 It includes child custody, child support, parental responsibilities, spousal support, property and debts, and other family and financial matters that are of crucial significance to the couple.
 It can be pre-arranged by the couple and submitted to the court prior to the divorce proceedings or can be determined by the judge presiding over the case.